lleixat/ambienter-vim/README.md

 ##### ... or not

-If you don't have any built-in light sensor, you can detect your screen
+If you don't have any built-in light sensor, you can use your screen brightness:
-brightness:

 ```viml
 ...